Microsoft Publisher Agreement 8.0 May 2022 update

 2. PRODUCTS MADE AVAILABLE IN MICROSOFT RESELLER COUNTRIES

-(a) If you make your Offer available in one of the "Reseller Countries/Regions" enumerated at Tax details for commercial marketplace publishers, then Microsoft shall act as a reseller, rather than your agent, in making your Offer(s) available in the Commercial Marketplace in that country or region only and you agree to the following modified and additional terms and conditions solely in connection with the offering and distribution of your Product(s) in such country(ies).
-Except as expressly provided in this Section, the Terms and Conditions in the Agreement apply to the Offer in such country(ies).
+(a) Generally.
+If you make your Offer available in one of the "Reseller Countries/Regions" enumerated at Tax details for commercial marketplace publishers, then Microsoft shall act as a reseller, rather than your agent, in making your Offer(s) available in the Commercial Marketplace in that country or region only and you agree to the modified and additional terms of this Section 2, solely in connection with the offering and distribution of your Product(s) in such country(ies).
+Except as expressly provided in this Section 2, the Terms and Conditions in the Agreement apply to the Offer in such country(ies).

 (b) Offer Pricing.
 Notwithstanding Section 5 of the Terms and Conditions, when you submit an Offer and choose to make the Offer available as provided in this Section 2, you may suggest the price (if any) to be charged to Customers (consistent with the price points specified by Microsoft in the Documentation) in that country, and Microsoft may charge that price (or another price that Microsoft or a resale partner chooses in its discretion) in making your Offer available in the Commercial Marketplace in that country.